Rustic Romance and Nature VIBES

 Just a few kilometers away, Burnaby’s Central Park adds another layer to Virgin River’s story, with its Upper Pond serving as the atmospheric setting for the Labor Day Carnival in the season 5 finale.
 The pond’s shoreline transformed into the perfect small-town celebration scene, capturing that quintessential Virgin River community spirit.

-The surrounding Queens Park area, with its verdant paths and Victorian gardens, appears throughout the series in various walking and conversation scenes.
+The Queens Park area, with its verdant paths and Victorian gardens, appears throughout the series in various walking and conversation scenes.
 The 75-acre park itself, with its century-old trees and historic bandshell, provides many of the green spaces where Virgin River’s characters often find moments of reflection or connection.
 The rose garden is particularly photogenic and has featured in several romantic scenes.

 Historic Columbia Street & Westminster Pier Park